nusairc/AWS-using-Terraform-Ansible-mini-project/README.md

     variables.tf: Variables used in the Terraform configuration. install_git.yml: Ansible playbook file to install Git on an EC2 instance.
-    inventory: Ansible inventory file containing the target hosts.
+    inventory: Ansible inventory file containing the target hosts. graph:To visualize the infrastructure created using Infrastructure as Code (IAC) with Terraform.it gives understanding of which resoruces are created and how they are connected.

 ## Instructions